-

 - acute purulent-inflammatory abdominal conditions (acute necrotizing pancreatitis, peritonitis) as part of complex therapy.

-Mechanism of action of Mexidol®
+Mode of action of the drug Mexidol®

 2. What you need to know before taking Mexidol®